adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 Advanced Youtube Client - AYC is a portable lightweight youtube downloader written using windows batch commands based on youtube-dl.
 You can call it a console front end if you want.

+AYC Started it's life on Sourceforge in 2016, it's only been on Github since 2021.
+Old releases are only available on the SF page.

 [Project and screenshots on Sourceforge](https://sourceforge.net/projects/advanced-youtube-client-ayc/)

 [Website](https://advanced-youtube-client-ayc.sourceforge.io/)